ansible/ansible/docs/docsite/rst/community/how_can_I_help.rst

 Teach Ansible to others
 =======================

-We're working on a standardized `Ansible workshop <https://ansible.github.io/workshops/>`_ that can provide a good hands-on introduction to Ansible usage and concepts.
+We are working on a standardized `Ansible workshop <https://ansible.github.io/workshops/>`_ that can provide a good hands-on introduction to Ansible usage and concepts.

 Social media
 ============